Oyl-Wallet/alkanes-contract-indexer/README.md

   - Ensure `context.incomingAlkanes` contains one of the pool tokens.
   - Extract desired output amounts from `inputs[1]` and/or `inputs[2]` (hex) when present.
   - Find the next `return` with the same `vout`, preferring one that returns the opposite token and whose amount matches `inputs[1]`/`inputs[2]`.
-  - Compute totals for token0/token1 on invoke/return and infer sell/buy direction; persist only when both amounts > 0.
+  - Compute totals for token0/token1 on invoke/return and infer sell/buy direction.
-- Persist into `PoolSwap` with a single batch write (also chunked under param limits). `sellerAddress` is resolved by reading `pointer_destination.address` from the matched protostone's decoded object for the transaction's `vout`.
+  - Persist into `PoolSwap` with a single batch write (also chunked under param limits).
+Rows are always written for candidate invokes: if a matching `return` is not found or computed amounts are zero, the row is written with `soldAmount=0`, `boughtAmount=0`, and `successful=false`. `sellerAddress` is resolved by reading `pointer_destination.address` from the matched protostone's decoded object for the transaction's `vout`.

 - Decode PoolCreation rows:
   - Filter to `invoke` events with `data.type == "delegatecall"` and opcode `inputs[0] == 0x0`.
   - Identify token0/token1 from `invoke.context.incomingAlkanes` (excluding the poolId/LP token).
   - Choose the matching `return` on the same `vout` where LP out > LP in, preferring minimal token outs.
-  - Compute net token0/token1 contributions and LP supply; persist rows when all nets > 0. `creatorAddress` is resolved from decoded protostone at the `vout` when available.
+  - Compute net token0/token1 contributions and LP supply; persist rows when all nets > 0. `creatorAddress` is resolved from decoded protostone at the `vout` when available. `PoolCreation` remains success-only; failed attempts are not recorded in this table.

 - Decode PoolMint (add_liquidity) rows:
+  - Filter to `invoke` events with `data.type == "delegatecall"` and opcode `inputs[0] == 0x1`.
+  - Use `Pool` to resolve token0/token1 for the poolId (`alkaneAddressBlock/Tx`).
+  - Choose the matching `return` on the same `vout` where the LP token (poolId) appears in `response.alkanes` with amount strictly greater than any incoming LP (net minted).
+On multiple candidates, prefer minimal token outs (latest on tie).
+  - Compute net amounts: token0Amount = in - out, token1Amount = in - out, lpTokenAmount = lp_out - lp_in.
+Rows are always written for candidate invokes: if a matching `return` is not found or computed nets are zero, the row is written with zero amounts and `successful=false`.
+Otherwise amounts are populated and `successful=true`. `minterAddress` is resolved from decoded protostone at the `vout` when available.

 - Decode PoolBurn (remove_liquidity) rows:
   - Filter to `invoke` events with `data.type == "delegatecall"` and opcode `inputs[0] == 0x2`.
   - Use `Pool` to resolve token0/token1 for the poolId (`alkaneAddressBlock/Tx`).
   - Choose the matching `return` on the same `vout` where the user receives more token0 and token1 (net positive out) and where the LP token amount in `response.alkanes` is strictly less than any LP in `invoke.context.incomingAlkanes` (net burned).
 If multiple such returns exist, prefer the one with the smallest LP remaining (tie-breaker: the latest such return).
   - Compute net amounts: token0Amount = out - in, token1Amount = out - in, lpTokenAmount = lp_in - lp_out.
-Persist only if all nets > 0. `burnerAddress` is resolved from decoded protostone at the `vout` when available.
+Rows are always written for candidate invokes: if a matching `return` is not found or computed nets are zero, the row is written with zero amounts and `successful=false`.
+Otherwise amounts are populated and `successful=true`. `burnerAddress` is resolved from decoded protostone at the `vout` when available.

-  - Filter to `invoke` events with `data.type == "delegatecall"` and opcode `inputs[0] == 0x1`.
-  - Use `Pool` to resolve token0/token1 for the poolId (`alkaneAddressBlock/Tx`).
-  - Choose the matching `return` on the same `vout` where the LP token (poolId) appears in `response.alkanes` with amount strictly greater than any incoming LP (net minted).
-On multiple candidates, prefer minimal token outs (latest on tie).
-  - Compute net amounts: token0Amount = in - out, token1Amount = in - out, lpTokenAmount = lp_out - lp_in.
-Persist only if all nets > 0. `minterAddress` is resolved from decoded protostone at the `vout` when available.

 Notes on ID/value normalization:
 - Token IDs and values in trace JSON may appear as u128 `{hi,lo}` objects, hex strings (e.g., `"0x2"`), decimal strings, or numbers.